kiselevskaya/Bioinformatics/finding_hidden_messages_in_DNA/README.md

         For each pattern number (index in frequency_array) if the count is maximal than the number (index) is transcribed to pattern and remembered to frequent_patterns.
         Note: the faster_frequent_words is fast for small k only.

+    frequent_words_by_sorting(text, k)
+        Imports pattern_to_number_and_back.
+        Adds the index of each pattern to index_array and sort the list.
+        Counts and adds to count_array what number of times the index appeared.
+Finds the maximum number of times.
+        Transcribes the most frequent number (index) to patterns.
+        The output is a list of the most frequent patterns.

 reverse_complement.py
     reverse_complement(pattern)